 Adjustable Rate: An interest rate that changes periodically in relation to an index.
 Payments may increase or decrease accordingly.
 USDA does not permit adjustable rate (ARM) terms.
 Only 30 year fixed rate loans.

 Amortization: A repayment method in which the amount you borrow is repaid gradually though regular monthly payments of principal and interest.
 During the first few years, most of each payment is applied toward the interest owed.
 During the final years of the loan, payment amounts are applied almost exclusively to the remaining principal.

 Annual Percentage Rate: Also known simply as APR, this is the cost of credit on a yearly basis, expressed as a percentage.
 Required to be disclosed by the lender under the federal Truth in Lending Act, Regulation Z. Includes up-front costs paid to obtain the loan, and is, therefore, usually a higher amount than the interest rate stipulated in the mortgage note.
 Does not include title insurance, appraisal, and credit report.

-Application: An initial statement of personal and financial information which is required to approve your loan.
-Applicants will need recent income documents, asset documents, and a copy of valid ID.
+Application: An initial statement of personal and financial information is required to approve your loan.
+Applicants will need recent income documents, asset documents, and a copy of a valid ID.